Michael RosewallAssociate Academic Dean & Professor of Music

 D.M.A., Choral Conducting and Historical Performance Practice, Stanford University

-Dr. Michael Rosewall has been a part of the music faculty at St. Norbert since 1992.
-He teaches music history and theory, applied voice, conducting, and directs ensembles in the choral program.
-He is the graduate school advisor for the discipline, and serves as advisor for a variety of academic and extra-curricular student organizations on campus.
+He has taught music theory and history, applied voice, and conducting, and directed ensembles in the choral program.
+He serves as the graduate school advisor for the discipline, and advises a variety of academic and extra-curricular student organizations on campus.

 Music Theory & History - Baroque through 21st Century